 Shareholders of listed companies are encouraged to use their voting powers to ensure good corporate governance.
 Institutional investors (such as pension funds and insurance companies) are represented by investment committees, many of which publish guidelines for best practice on share-based remuneration.
-The guidelines issued by the Investment Association, the Pension Lifetime Savings Association and the Pensions and Investment Research Consultants Ltd are often considered.
+The respective guidelines issued by the Investment Association, the Pension and Lifetime Savings Association and the Pensions and Investment Research Consultants Ltd are often considered by firms as relevant.